-AI coding agents now ship with the ability to run git add, git commit, and sometimes git push.
-The danger isn’t the tool, it’s the trust boundary: a single misjudged commit can leak a secret, rewrite a teammate’s history, or bury a real change inside a 47-file mega-commit.
-This guide covers how to set commit message conventions for AI, where to draw commit boundaries, and which actions you should never delegate.
+AI coding agents now run git add, git commit, and sometimes git push on their own.
+The risk isn’t the tool, it’s the trust boundary: one misjudged commit can leak a secret, rewrite a teammate’s history, or bury a real change inside a 47-file mega-commit that no one can bisect later.
+This guide gives you the exact rules, settings, and review flow to keep the agent productive without handing it your git history.

-Developers using Cursor agent mode, Claude Code, Codex, or any tool that has its own shell.
-If you ever say “yes, run it” without reading the staged diff, this guide is for you.
-It assumes you already use git daily and care about a clean history.
+It’s written for developers using Cursor agent mode, Claude Code, or Codex (anything with its own shell).
+If you’ve ever said “yes, run it” without reading the staged diff, this is for you.

 Before you start